turingschool/curriculum/source/projects/sales_engine.markdown

 * `.most_items` returns the `Customer` who has purchased the most items by quantity
 * `.most_revenue` returns the `Customer` who has generated the most total revenue

+##### Pending

+As we begin work on the project, we'll cook up one more challenging extension.

 ### Evaluation Criteria

-This project will be peer assessed using automated tests and the following rubric:
+This project will be peer assessed using automated tests and the rubric below.
+Automated tests will be available no later than 11:59PM, Monday, March 26th.

 1. Correctness
-  * 4: All results are correct
+  * 4: All provided tests pass without an error or crash
-  * 3: One test resulted in incorrect results or an error
+  * 3: One test failed or crashed
-  * 2: Two or three tests generated incorrect results or errors
+  * 2: Two or three tests failed or crashed
-  * 1: More than three tests generate errors
+  * 1: More than three tests failed or crashed
   * 0: Program will not run
+2. Testing
+  * 4: Testing suite covers >95% of application code
+  * 3: Testing suite covers 90-94% of application code
+  * 2: Testing suite covers 80-89% of application code
+  * 1: Testing suite covers 50-89% of application code
+  * 0: Testing suite covers <50% of application code
 2. Style
   * 4: Source code consistently uses strong code style including lines under 80 characters, methods under 10 lines of code, correct indentation, etc.
   * 3: Source code uses good code style, but breaks the above criteria in two or fewer spots